 24. The high level analysis suggested that SH-10, Joda-Bamberi and Koira-Rajamunda may be viable PPP projects.
 The table below shows the EIRR and Capital Contribution for the Base Case and other "stress test" assumptions such as Low tariff and Medium Cost.
 The purpose of the stress test was to evaluate the "robustness" of the PPP, or to relax the conservative consumptions for the candidate roads that were not viable in the Base Case.
-As a general rule, the candidate road was considered as a viable PPP if the EIRR was 20% or higher and the Capital Contribution did not exceed 40% under the Base Case assumptions.
+As a general rule, the candidate road was considered as a viable PPP if the EIRR was 20 percent or higher and the Capital Contribution did not exceed 40 percent under the Base Case assumptions.
 If the candidate did not achieve the required EIR under Base Case conditions, then input variables were relaxed, in a step-wise sequence, to determine what assumptions would make the road viable.

-Table 19: EIRR and Capital Contribution for Base Case
+Table 10: EIRR and Capital Contribution for Base Case

 25. Eliminating tolls for passenger cars and LCVs on the roads in the table had a negligible impact on the viability of these candidates as PPPs.
-The first two roads would lose 1% - 2% on their equity investment, but the EIRR remained well above the 20% hurdle rate.
-The impact was
+The first two roads would lose 1 percent - 2 percent on their equity investment, but the EIRR remained well above the 20 percent hurdle rate.
+The impact was even less for Koira-Rajamunda, because of the very low level of passenger cars that use this mining road and the high toll revenue truck traffic.